TheBlackParrot/SpinRequests/README.md

 Any streaming bot you use (e.g. Streamer.bot, Firebot, MixItUp, etc.) now has request queue functionality -- so long as it supports making HTTP requests (at the minimum).

+The request queue lives in the panel on the left side of the map select menu.

 ## Dependencies
 - SpinCore
 - SpinShareLib